PalmBeachPost/meme/README.md

 # Meme v.2

 Contributors: Yuri Victor, Joshua Benton, Matt Montgomery, Ivar Vong, Steve Peters, Flip Stewart, Greg MacWilliam.
+Updated for the Palm Beach post by : Kavya Sukumar

 Meme is a generator that Vox Media uses to create social sharing images.
 See working version at [http://www.sbnation.com/a/meme](http://www.sbnation.com/a/meme).